intermine/im-docs/docs/webapp/lists/list-upload.rst

 #. looks for cross references
 #. looks for synonyms

-Matches returned from this query are not added to the list, they are displayed under the "synonyms matched" heading.
+Matches returned from this query are not added to the list (if `matchesAreIssues=true`), they are displayed under the "synonyms matched" heading.
 Users can optionally add them to their list.

 If this query didn't return any results, we move on to the next step.